'Help, I've put petrol in a diesel engine' - Frequently Asked Questions

 Diesel in a petrol engine

 Theoretically it should be hard to fill a petrol tank with diesel, as diesel nozzles are too wide to fit into the tank.
 However using diesel in a petrol engine may destroy the engine's catalytic converter, necessitating a costly replacement.

 How much biodiesel/ethanol can I safely put in my car?

 If you've accidentally filled your tank with biodiesel or ethanol the likelihood is you'll need to drain your tank, unless your car is correctly modified to receive these fuels.

 What can I do to prevent this?

-Until manufacturers or fuel suppliers address the issue it´s simply a case of having your wits about you and bearing those astronomical repair costs in mind.
+Until manufacturers work with fuel suppliers to address the issue, it's simply a case of having your wits about you and bearing the astronomical repair costs in mind.